 This is very well the most popular solution nowadays.
 Whether you opt for the lighter socket, or a USB port, you’re getting power as long as your vehicle is running.
 However, not everything is ideal here.
 To begin with, you’ve got a long cable hanging around in your car.
 Now sure, there are some dash cams that have a cable long enough for you to route it along the head lining’s edge, but not all of them are like that.

-Also, depending on what port you use, you’re either going to have your lighter port occupied, or a USB port, and both of them might be handy in a variety of situations.
+Also, depending on what port you use, you’re either going to have your lighter port occupied, or a USB port and both of them might be handy in a variety of situations.
 Oh, and there’s also the fact that the camera receives no power while your vehicle isn’t running, so you can pretty much forget about parking mode.

 Why is it the best?
 Because you’ve got no unsightly cables hanging anywhere, you’ve got no necessary ports that are occupied by the camera, and the camera starts recording as soon as you start the car, which is ideal.
 So, how do you achieve this?

 Now, the camera should be positioned well before you get started, ideally as close to the rearview mirror as possible.
-This gives you a good field of view of what’s ahead, but doesn’t get into the way.
+This gives you a good field of view of what’s ahead but doesn’t get in the way.
 Also check your local laws, as some states have regulations as to where you can, and cannot place a windscreen camera.
 When you set up the camera, start tucking in the cable between your windscreen and the roof lining.
 Once you get to the A-pillar, start guiding it down the side of it.
 Now, this does depend quite a bit on your vehicle’s make and model, but generally speaking, you should have enough space between the dashboard and the panel that covers the A-pillar to tuck the cable in neatly.

-At this point you should already be reaching the passenger footwell.
+At this point, you should already be reaching the passenger footwell.
 On many cars, this is where you’re approaching the fuse box.
-It’s either inside, or beneath the glovebox, or behind a plastic panel you can remove in the left or right footwell.
+It’s either inside, or beneath the glovebox, or behind a plastic panel, you can remove in the left or right footwell.

 This is where you have a tricky situation.
 You will need a fuse that isn’t “always hot”, but instead “hot in start”.
 The first type is a fuse that always gives power to anything connected to it, and will drain your car’s battery very, very quickly.
 The “hot in start” fuses will only get power when you turn the ignition, but when it’s off, there’s no power.
 You can use a circuit tester to determine which socket you need, or you can simply go for the cigarette lighter fuse.
 Remove it, fit it to the plug of the hard-wire kit, and then fit it back into the fuse box.
 This way, both the camera and the lighter will get power from the same socket.